 Self transcription: Prefer to Transcribe on your own?
 Transcribe 2-3x faster by using features like voice typing (dictation) and our integrated editor + media player.
 Skip to Step 3 to learn more.

 Before uploading the file to be transcribed, you can set various options such as choosing to see a preview first or configuring timecodes to be inserted in the transcription.

 After upload, you will receive an email as soon as the transcription is ready.

 Click on "Choose audio/video" to select the recording that you wish to transcribe.
-We support common audio and video file formats.
+We support several common audio and video file formats.

 Click on the green "Dictate" button.
 Once it turns orange, you can begin speaking.

 Simply listen to the audio in a headphone and repeat what you hear in your own voice.
 Transcribe's fast & highly accurate dictation engine will convert your voice to text.